 \subsection{Acknowledgement}

-I would like to thank Professor N. C. Phillip for drawing my attention to the mean dimension during the AIM workshop on Cuntz semigroups in November 2009.
-I am also indebted to many other participants of the workshop for their interesting talks and helpful discussions.
-Finally, I would like to thank Professor G. A. Elliott for the discussions during his visit to Memorial University of Newfoundland.
-Part of the work are supported by a Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery Grant.
+The author is greatly indebted to Professor N.~C.~Phillip for informing him the construction of Example \ref{AH-Model} and drawing his attention to the mean dimension during the AIM workshop on Cuntz semigroups in November 2009.
+This eventually leads to the main work in this paper.
+The author also thanks Professor G.~A.~Elliott for the discussions during his visit to Memorial University of Newfoundland.
+The work is supported by a Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery Grant.